RobertSkalko/Age-of-Exile/README.md

 Big compatibility changes from Mine and Slash:

-* Damage is no longer overrided except for item's with stats.
+* Damage is no longer overrided.
 This means other mod's gear and spells should ALL be compatible now!
 * There's no magical mine and slash hp anymore, instead your normal hearts are increased.
-* Stats scale much slower with levels, and if you want to nerf or buff how strong my mod is, just increase or decrease stat scaling or maximum level.
-Both work.
-* Vanilla armor is overrided for entity damage, but there's a config for effectiveness now.